saffire/saffire/docs/spec/source/control-structures.rst

 	}

 .. note::
-	When no else statement has been given, the breakelse behaves the same was as a break statement.
+	When no else statement has been given, the breakelse behaves exactly like a break statement.

 switch
 ------
 **switch** can be seen as a multi-if statement.
-Instead of evaluating one expression, it evaluates many expressions and directly executes those statements
+Instead of evaluating one expression, it evaluates many expressions and directly executes those statements.

 ::